 Fig. 8 – Local pottery from Amud, left, and Qorgab, right (Incipit‑CSIC project).

 The important town of Fardowsa constitutes the best-known example of these trade hubs.
 The site is strategically situated on the outskirts of the village of Sheikh, at the end of the so-called Sheikh Pass, which connects Berbera with the interior of Somaliland.
-The importance of the Sheikh Pass is attested by early colonial accounts which also make reference to the existence of a tariqat or religious centre here, to which the current name of Sheikh probably refers.34 Surprisingly considering the importance of the ruins of this major settlement, its strategic location and the references to a huge town and graveyard made by Swayne,35 nobody paid attention to the site until the 2010s, when Fauvelle‑Aymar and Hirsch visited it briefly and described its main characteristics.36 In 2015 it was also visited by the Incipit‑CSIC team, which in 2016 conducted two test pits and a full survey of the site (fig. 9).37
+The importance of the Sheikh Pass is attested by early colonial accounts which also make reference to the existence of a tariqat or religious center here, to which the current name of Sheikh probably refers.34 Surprisingly considering the importance of the ruins of this major settlement, its strategic location, and the references to a huge town and graveyard made by Swayne,35 nobody paid attention to the site until the 2010s, when Fauvelle‑Aymar and Hirsch visited it briefly and described its main characteristics.36 In 2015 it was also visited by the Incipit‑CSIC team, which in 2016 conducted two test pits and a full survey of the site (fig. 9).37

 Fig. 9 – Excavation of house at Fardowsa/Sheikh (Incipit‑CSIC project).